leschzinerlab/General_routines/README.md

 A quick bash script that will convert all micrographs in a given folder that a .dm3 into .mrc format.

 <pre>./convert_all_dm3_to_mrc.csh</pre>

+## Convert .mrc stack to individual 2D .mrc images

+To convert a stack of mrc images into single 2D mrc images.
+This is helpful for dealing with stacks from from SerialEM or any other stack of .mrc images.

+<pre>$  General_routines/mrc_stack_to_2Dimages.py
+Usage: mrc_stack_to_2Dimages.py -i [stack]

+Options:
+  -h, --help  show this help message and exit
+  -i FILE     Input .mrc stack
+  -d          debug</pre>

 ## Extracting particles using makeStack.py